Bernard Beanlands

 Captain Bernard Paul Gascoigne Beanlands MC (9 September 1897 – 8 May 1919) was a Canadian World War I flying ace credited with eight aerial victories.

 Early life

 Bernard Paul Gascoigne Beanlands was born in Victoria, British Columbia, Canada on 9 September 1897.
 He was a minister's son; Canon Beanlands was rector of Christ Church Cathedral in Victoria.
 Beanlands' mother was Laura Maud Hills.
 Both parents predeceased their son.

-The younger Beanlands was educated at Oundle School and the Royal Military Academy Sandhurst before joining the Hampshire Regiment in December 1914, in the first few months of World War I.
+The younger Beanlands was educated at Oundle School and the Royal Military College, Sandhurst, before joining the Hampshire Regiment in December 1914, in the first few months of World War I.

 World War I

 Beanlands joined his unit in France in January 1915, taking part in the Second Battle of Ypres in April–May 1915.
 He was wounded in July that year.
 In August 1915 he transferred to the Royal Flying Corps and was awarded an Aviator's Certificate in February 1916.
 On 3 March 1916, Beanlands was promoted to lieutenant.
 On 31 May 1916, he was forwarded as a second lieutenant to be a Flying Officer with the Royal Flying Corps.
 On 1 September 1916, he was promoted to temporary lieutenant while serving with the RFC.
 Five days later, he scored his first aerial victory, killing aces Hans Rosencrantz and Wilhelm Fahlbusch in their reconnaissance two-seater.
 On 1 December 1916 he was appointed as Flight Commander, with a promotion to temporary captain.

 He transferred postings to 24 Squadron, where he scored eight more victories between 25 August 1917 and 18 March 1918.
 On 21 March 1918, his aircraft was shot up while strafing German troops during the German Spring Offensive, with Beanlands having to force-land his aircraft.
 His aircraft was again hit by enemy fire the next day, badly injuring Beanlands, who was sent back to England for treatment.
 He was reported wounded in action in the magazine Flight on 11 April 1918.
 By that time, he had won the Military Cross, which was gazetted 25 April 1918: